eztips-logo

 This goal highlights how quickly momentum can shift in football.
 Such rapid changes are often tracked in real time through the FIFA World Cup live section during matches.
 Fans can follow matches in real time using live scores.
 Early goals often disrupt tactical plans and force teams to adjust immediately.

-The 1990 World Cup recorded the lowest average, with approximately 2.21 goals per game.
-This tournament was known for its defensive approach and cautious tactics.
+Not every World Cup is a goal-fest.
+The 1990 World Cup recorded the lowest average in history, with only 2.21 goals per game.

 World Cup Golden Boot Winners List